NYULibraries/mediacommons-vm/README.md

 $ vagrant destroy
 ```

+NOTE: *After you `destroy` the machine remove MediaCommons VM (do not leave anything behind), clone the project again and repeat the instruction from `Quick Start Guide` in this README.md file.*

-6. It seems to me that my MC vagrant works smoothly until I try to connect to VPN and then
+8. It seems to me that my MC vagrant works smoothly until I try to connect to VPN and then
 it completely gives up the ghost.
 - This is a "known issue".
 You need to reset your network.
 Please read [Vagrant box not reachable after VPN connection](https://stackoverflow.com/questions/24281008/vagrant-box-not-reachable-after-vpn-connection)

-After you `destroy` the machine remove MediaCommons VM (do not leave anything behind), clone the project again and repeat the instruction from `Quick Start Guide` in this README.md file.

 ## About the project